thegazettedata/data-processing/projects/caucus-results/readme.md

 	sh process.sh

 ###Testing
 There is a TEST variable in globals.sh.
-If this is set to true, the scripts will convert the data that's already been downloaded into the raw_feeds/test directory, instead of grabbing it from the APIs.
+If this is set to true, the scripts will convert the data that's in the raw_feeds/test directory, instead of grabbing it from the APIs.
 This is ideal if you just want to test the scripts and not actually download the most up-to-date data.